 Influencer Marketing = Undefined Rules and Vague Contract Language

 One of the biggest growing pains with influencer whitelisting is the lack of industry standards when it comes to content and identity usage rights.
 There are no set norms for influencers and brands to define the usage rights for likeness and content.
 In most collaborations where whitelisting is involved, influencers have a vague concept of what the brand might do with their account and content.
-Often times contract language is vague and filled with words like “perpetuity”, “license free”, or simply “agree to full rights”.
+Contract language is often vague and filled with words like “perpetuity”, “license-free”, or simply “agree to full rights”.
 It is important to not assume both parties actually know what is going on just because there is a contract in place, that contract needs to be understood by both parties.

 39% of survey respondents said their content has been used by brand partners in ways that violate usage terms.